cyberbotics/webots/docs/guide/tutorial-3-appearance-15-minutes.md

 > **Hands-on #4**: View the simulation in wireframe mode by using the `View / Wireframe Rendering` menu item.
 Then restore the plain rendering mode: `View / Plain Rendering`.

-Tips :
+Others rendering features that can be helpful:
-* You can add the origin's axis : `View / Optional Rendering / Show Coordinate1 System (Ctrl + F1)`
+* View Coordinates systems : `View / Optional Rendering / Show Coordinates System (Ctrl + F1)`
-* You can see the distance sensor range : `View / Optional Rendering / Show DistanceSensor Rays (Ctrl + F10)`
+* View distance sensor rays: `View / Optional Rendering / Show DistanceSensor Rays (Ctrl + F10)`

 ### Conclusion

-In this tutorial, you have learnt how to set up a good looking environment using the [PBRAppearance](../reference/pbrappearance.md) node and the light nodes.
+In this tutorial, you have learned how to set up a good looking environment using the [PBRAppearance](../reference/pbrappearance.md) node and the light nodes.

 You can go further on this topic by reading the detailed description of these nodes in the `Reference Manual`.
 This [section](modeling.md#how-to-get-a-realisitc-and-efficient-rendering) will give you a method to efficiently setup these nodes.